datadotworld/slack-app/CONTRIBUTING.md

         SLACK_TEAM_TOKEN= (only required When app is installed as internal integration.)
         SLACK_BOT_TOKEN= (only required When app is installed as internal integration.)

-    3. Set data.world env variables :
+    3. Set data.world oauth client env variables :

         DW_BASE_URL=https://api.data.world/v0
         DW_CLIENT_ID= (client id from the DW Oauth Client created earlier in step 4.)